MashiPe/TesisMLOps/README.md

 sh execute.sh
 ```

 The web UI can be accessed on `localhost:3000`.
-Use the `manual.pdf` document as reference.
+Use the `MLOps_User_Manual.pdf` document as reference.